SamHammami/COMP318_Proj3/README.md

 ****************************
 ## Acknowledgments

+- We acknowledge all the programming input Prof. **Martin Gagné** put into this program.
-- We acknowledge all the programming input from Professor **Tony Tong** put into this program.
+- We acknowledge all the programming input from Prof. **Tony Tong** put into this program.
 - We also acknowledge **Sam Hammami** for his hard work and dedication to this project.